 - Is bankruptcy included in state laws?
 Bankruptcy is under federal court jurisdiction and is handled by federal district courts.

 - You cannot file for Chapter 7 bankruptcy again within an 8 year period.
 This means you are “safe” and may receive new credit offers quite soon after your filing is recorded.

 - Under Chapter 13 bankruptcy, businesses can work with creditors to set up payment plans or to liquidate property to pay bills.

 Reestablishing Credit after Bankruptcy

-You benefit from a fresh start after bankruptcy and may want to be very careful in reestablishing new credit accounts.
+You benefit from a fresh start after bankruptcy and may want to be very careful in re-establishing new credit accounts.
 Learn about budgeting and money management so your situation remains under control in the future.
-It is important to limit use of credit cards to avoid a second bankruptcy in a few years.
+It is important to limit the use of credit cards to avoid a second bankruptcy in a few years.
 You may need to find additional income or change spending habits.
 Use of a budget is very helpful to many people as is knowledge of how much you owe at all times.

-The worst thing to do following bankruptcy is to get trapped by the same money habits that got you into trouble in the first place.
+The worst thing to do following a bankruptcy is to get trapped by the same money habits that got you into trouble in the first place.
 Credit accounts are ideal for making large purchases, such as a vehicle or home, but they are not the best idea for general living expenses such as food purchases.

 If you are having difficulty making monthly payments, it is time to take a closer look at your finances.
 Consult with your New York City bankruptcy and credit card debt attorney whenever you have questions about your credit card debt problems.
 Call now to get bankruptcy relief from your debt dilemma.